 What Are the Results of a Virtual Colonoscopy?

 Your doctor will review the results of the colonoscopy, and then share the results with you.
 The results of a virtual colonoscopy are considered either negative or positive.
 A negative result means that the doctor did not find any abnormalities in the colon.
-If no polyps were found, your doctor may recommend repeating the exams in five years, but it may be sooner depending on your family history and other risk factors.

 A positive result means that the doctor found polyps or abnormal tissue in the colon.
 Depending on the size and number of polyps, your doctor may recommend a traditional colonoscopy to obtain samples of the abnormal tissue or remove the polyps.
 In some cases a traditional colonoscopy can be performed on the same day as the virtual colonoscopy.
 You will need someone to take you home afterwards because a traditional colonoscopy typically uses sedation.
 If your doctor is concerned about the quality of the view obtained with the virtual colonoscopy, a repeat virtual colonoscopy or another screening test may be recommended.